A MULTI-LAYERED POLYPHONIC MIX OF HARMONIZING

 by GRACE MCLEAN

 Hildegard Von Bingen– (c.
 1098 – 17 September 1179), also known as the Sibyl of the Rhine, was a German Benedictine abbess and polymath active as a writer, composer, philosopher, mystic, visionary, and as a medical writer and practitioner during the High Middle Ages.
 She is one of the best-known composers of sacred monophony, as well as the most recorded in modern history.
 She has been considered by a number of scholars to be the founder of scientific natural history in Germany.
 In the Green is a fictionalized origin story about Hildegard.

-At the musical’s opening, Hildegard is delivered to the convent at age 8 because she has stopped speaking after the death of her sister.
-There we find out that Hildegard has become broken.
+At the musical’s opening, Hildegard is delivered to the convent at age 8 because she has stopped speaking after the death of her sister.1 We find out that Hildegard has become broken.
 She is played by three women– Hildegard Mouth, Hildegard Eye, and Hildegard Hand.
 Jutta, the “anchoress” in charge of the convent, teaches Hildegard that to become whole again she must watch, wait, and dig while giving up all other connections to the world.
 Jutta herself has embraced living as if she were dead.
-Through the passage of time Jutta gives Hildegard advice such as to stop eating so that her periods will cease, to not sleep so she can continue to be ever watchful, and to continue to dig a hole which Hildegard discovers is to be her own grave.
+Through the passage of time Jutta gives Hildegard advice such as to stop eating so she will not bleed, to stop sleeping so she can be ever watchful, and to keep digging a hole which Hildegard discovers is to be her own grave.

 stitch-in-your-side funny